gemeofficial/gemeblog/blog/2025-06-03-fda-tomato-recall-salmonella-outbreak-raises-concerns-about-our-vegetable-garden-again/index.md

 ### In gardens:
 - **Use Clean Water**: Irrigate with potable water to prevent introducing contaminants.
 - **Compost Properly**: Ensure compost reaches temperatures that kill pathogens before applying to gardens.
-Please check this guide to see how to compost suspected tomatoes or other vegetable contaminated with Salmonella: [FDA Cucumber Recall 2025 - Heat Composting](https://www.geme.bio/blog/cucumber-recall-2025-how-to-protect-vegetable-garden-from-salmonella#how-to-kill-salmonella)
+Please check this guide to see how to compost suspected tomatoes or other vegetables contaminated with Salmonella: [FDA Cucumber Recall 2025 - Heat Composting](https://www.geme.bio/blog/cucumber-recall-2025-how-to-protect-vegetable-garden-from-salmonella#how-to-kill-salmonella)
 - **Control Animal Access**: Prevent animals from entering garden areas to reduce contamination risks.

 ## 6. Is It Safe to Eat Tomatoes Now?